Complete Eye Care

 Treatments for glaucoma:

 Laser surgery has also become a common treatment option for glaucoma.
-For open-angle glaucoma the doctor may choose a trabeculoplasty, a painless laser procedure which uses light to shrink and stretch eye tissue to allow more drainage of fluid.
-For closed-angle cases, in which the iris is blocking drainage of aqueous humor, a laser surgery called iridotomy may be preformed.
+For open-angle glaucoma, the doctor may choose a trabeculoplasty, a painless laser procedure that uses light to shrink and stretch eye tissue to allow more drainage of fluid.
+For closed-angle cases, in which the iris is blocking drainage of aqueous humor, a laser surgery called iridotomy may be performed.

 There are a number of treatments available for Glaucoma patients.
 If diagnosed with glaucoma, your ophthalmologist will consult with you on your options in order to maintain the best possible health of your eyes.

-If you are experiencing any symptoms of glaucoma, we encourage you to contact us today to schedule an appointment at (509)-484-5710 or toll-free at 800-522-5710, or email us at email@example.com .← BACK TO COMPLETE EYE CARE OVERVIEW
+If you are experiencing any symptoms of glaucoma, we encourage you to contact us today to schedule an appointment at (509) 484-5710 or toll-free at (800) 522-5710, email us at email@example.com.← BACK TO COMPLETE EYE CARE OVERVIEW